bibbox/bibbox-documentation/docs/installation-image.md

 ## Start the machine

-If you download the image for local testing, this machine comes with a GUI (Graphical User Interface) and is ready to be used as is.
+The BIBBOX demo VM is a ubuntu server with an desktop (Graphical User Interface) for local testing. to be used as is.

-You can just log in with username **v** and passwords **vendetta** and start using the BIBBOX by accessing it in a Browser like Firefox at the URL <http://bibbox.local.domain>.
+You can log in with username **v** and passwords **vendetta** and start using the BIBBOX by accessing it in a Browser like Firefox at the URL <http://bibbox.local.domain>.

 Please be aware, that after the virtual machine has started, it takes several minutes until the server can be accessed.

-If you want to access the server from a client, some further configuration is necessary:
+If you want to access the server from a client, further configurations are necessary:

-1. First of all, you will need to decide for an URL on which to access the BIBBOX.
-For this, you or your organisation needs to provide a domain of the likes of **bibbox.org** or **replace.by.your.domain**.
+1. Choose the domain name, the server will be reachable: **replace.by.your.domain**

-2. Login into the VM, either in the GUI or with an ssh, as configured in the VM network connection.
+2. Login into the VM, either in the GUI or with an ssh, as configured in the VM network.

 3. Make the following changes.

     * In `/etc/bibbox/bibbox.cfg`